zegabr/toolbox.nvim/README.md

 # toolbox.nvim
-Handful abstractions for intermediate/advanced vim functionalities
+Handful abstractions for intermediate/advanced vim functionalities like [using macros on multiple lines or on quickfix list entries](https://www.youtube.com/watch?v=KlNzYMLK8N4)

 # How to install
 You can install using your favorite plugin manager, as usual.
-Here is the way to install with lazy.nvim:
+Here is the way to install with [lazy.nvim](https://github.com/folke/lazy.nvim):
 ```lua
     {
         'zegabr/toolbox.nvim',